huntfx/supercache/README.md

 # supercache
 Cache the result of a function so subsequent calls are faster.
 For finer control, certain arguments can be included or excluded.

-Currently timeouts are supported, with a future update bringing size limits.

 ### Supported Types
 - functions
 - generators/iterators